-The Nova Scotia Agricultural College offers a two-year program in Animal Science to help students prepare themselves for careers on farms as animal specialists or as animal science technicians in farm-related services and industries.
+The Nova Scotia Agricultural College offers a two-year program in Animal Science to prepare students for careers on farms as animal specialists or as animal science technicians in farm-related services and industries.

 High school graduation with three university preparatory courses in English, two in Mathematics, one in Biology, and one in Chemistry, or satisfactory completion of the Pre-Tech semester, is required.